NicoJuicy/LearnML/nlp/nlu_classification.md

-## How intent classification works in NLU?
+## How Intent Classification Works

 ### Teaching semantics to a machine: word embeddings